matematiikkakilpailut/matematiikkakilpailut.github.io/BW2016/programme/index.md

 url: /BW2016/programme/
 ---

 The main features of the Baltic Way 2016 programme are as follows.
-More details will be added later.

 <b>Thursday, November 3.</b> Arrival of the teams.
 Accommodation in the [Nallikari Holiday Village & Camping](http://nallikari.fi/en/) (contestants) or in the [Pohto Institute](https://www.pohto.fi/index.php?sl=en) (leaders and deputy leaders).
 Leaders and deputy leaders receive the problem proposals.